-The District exhibits characteristics of an agency that is operating efficiently and serving its residents and customers effectively.
-It maintains an Access/ Geographic Information System (GIS) that includes a mapping and parcel information database.
+No obvious management inefficiencies were identified from this limited review and it appears the District is efficiently serving its residents and customers.
+While being a single agency it provides services through a series of outlying office locations.
+It maintains a Geographic Information System (GIS) that includes a mapping and parcel information database.